Mauregina/Mauregina/README.md

 #  Welcome to my github page! ![image](https://user-images.githubusercontent.com/8762879/144100410-4accadbd-3205-409b-bc69-d4ed02743cbb.png)

-🔭 I am currently working as a QA Engineer focusing on API testing using Postman and JavaScript in the request scripts.
+🔭 I am currently working as a QA Analyst focusing on API testing using Postman and JavaScript in the request scripts.

 🌱 I am also upgrading my QA skills by learning new testing tools such as Pytest and Selenium Web Driver.